 Tip #3: Accept that you have challenges/areas of weakness, and vow to make improvements.
 Maybe there are things about you that you know you need to fix as you begin again.
 Are there things about your habits, your personality, and your ability to communicate--verbally or in writing, that could be improved?
 No one is perfect, so admitting you have weaknesses doesn't mean you don't also bring wonderful things to the table as well.
 But, if you're aware of your weaknesses, of those things about you that might need to change in order for you to achieve our new goals, this knowledge should make it easier for you to get to work on making your changes or improvements.
 Accepting things you need to change should help you gain the clarity you need about what challenges your new goals might involve as you begin the process of starting over, reaching for new horizons, or working to achieve new goals.

 Tip #4: If you believe in the teachings of a religion, now is a good time to use the wisdom, understanding, motivation, inspiration it provides.
+If it doesn't provide any of these things, then you might want to reevaluate why you are a follower.
 As a Christian, the Holy Bible helps me through all the ups and downs of my life.
 If you're a believer, read and absorb what Holy Scripture has to say that might help inspire you or give you the strength you need to make the best decisions as you move forward.
 It is important to gain satisfaction and a sense of personal fulfillment from being alive.
 Being part of a community of believers that depend on prayer to strengthen faith, as well as reaching out to a higher power for prayer, gratitude, praise, and worship, can help prepare you for conquering many of the challenges involved in setting and achieving new life goals.

 Tip #5: Acknowledge that starting over, setting and planning new goals, making changes--it's probably going to be tough.
 We all like things that are simple and easy, but, unfortunately, not everything in life is.
 Some things are easy, others are of moderate difficulty, and still other things are downright hard to do.
 For example, if your goal is is to start over in your career/work life, you probably know this can be one of the hardest things you could ever choose to do because it requires a lot from you.
 In many ways, you will be leaving your old life and starting a new one.
 To accomplish this goal, you will have to let go of a lot of your past, including who you once were.
 But if you know you're not satisfied, not happy, or not making a good living for yourself with what you're doing now, then starting over in your career or work life might be what you need to do, no matter how tough it might be.